Gulshan1357/nexus-game-engine/Nexus/src/Utils/README.md

 # Utilities

-# Contains:
+---

+## Contains

+1. **Logger**
+   - Purpose: Provides logging functionality for different levels of messages.
+   - Functions:
+     - `Log()`: Prints text in green.
+     - `Warn()`: Prints text in yellow.
+     - `Err()`: Prints text in red.
+   - Note:
-1. **Logger**: Logger has three functions, Log(), Warn() and Err() which print text to console in Green, Yellow and Red color respectively.
-It doesn't work in VS2022 because it is not a Console App but a Windows App but this works in Rider.
+     - This doesn't work in Visual Studio 2022 as it is a Windows App and not a Console App.
+However, it works in Rider.

+2. **Vector2**
+   - Purpose: A struct representing a 2D vector with two floats (`x`, `y`).
+   - Features:
-2. **Vector2**: A struct for two floats (x, y), along with some helper overloads for comparison and basic vector calculation.
+     - Includes helper overloads for comparison and basic vector calculations.
+     - Supports operations such as Dot product, Cross product, and normalization.
+     - Provides methods for vector addition, subtraction, scalar multiplication, and magnitude calculation.

+---